pcda18/pcda18.github.io/week-02.md

 #### Text I/O in Python
 Now we’ll review reading and writing text files from the Python environment.
-Visit Project Gutenberg or the mirror provided and save the plain text version of Swift's *The Battle of the Books, and other Short Pieces* to your /sharedfolder on your desktop.
+Visit Project Gutenberg or the mirror provided and save the plain text version of Swift's *The Battle of the Books, and other Short Pieces* to `sharedfolder` on your desktop.
 It's a collection of essays, including a line Toole references in the title _A Confederacy of Dunces_.

 - [http://www.gutenberg.org/ebooks/623](http://www.gutenberg.org/ebooks/623)
 - [mirror](https://raw.githubusercontent.com/pcda18/pcda-datasets/master/week-02/pg623.txt)